 Fisk University offers merit-based scholarships to help academically talented students cover the cost of their education as University resources permit.
 In addition to a competitive academic record, students interested in merit-based awards should also present a record of demonstrated leadership and community service.

 Scholarships are not guaranteed and there is no separate application.
-Students are evaluated on the strength of their admission application.
-The standard deadline for institutional scholarship consideration is January 15.
+Students are evaluated on the strength of their admission application in comparison against the applicant pool.
+The standard deadline for institutional scholarship consideration is November 1.

 Erastus Milo Cravath Presidential Scholarship